These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T1D10 (D) [97.3(a)(10)]

-What is the meaning of the term broadcasting in the FCC rules for the amateur services?
+What is the meaning of the term “broadcasting” in the FCC rules for the amateur services?

 D. Transmissions intended for reception by the general public

-T1E - Control operator and control types; control operator required, eligibility, designation of control operator, privileges and duties, control point, local, automatic and remote control, location of control operator
+T1E - Control operator and control types: control operator required; eligibility; designation of control operator; privileges and duties; control point; local, automatic and remote control; location of control operator

-T1E01 (A) [97.7(a)]
+T1E01 (D) [97.7(a)]

 T1E02 (D) [97.7(a)]